Minor Detail (novel)

 Minor Detail (تفصيل ثانوي) is a 2017 novel by the Palestinian author Adania Shibli.
 It was translated into English by Elisabeth Jaquette in 2020.

 It has two parts, first recalling a true story of the Nirim affair, a 1949 gang rape and murder of a young Arab Bedouin-Palestinian girl by Israeli soldiers, and in the second part, telling of a fictional modern day account of life of a Palestinian woman who tries to investigate this incident.

 The novel was nominated for a National Book Award for Translated Literature in 2020, longlisted for the International Booker Prize in 2021 and won the LiBeraturpreis in 2023.

 Development

 It is Shibli's third novel, written over the course of 12 years.
 It was written in Arabic, first published in that language in 2017, and translated to English by Elisabeth Jaquette in 2020.
 It is based on a true story.

-The novel was published in Arabic in 2017.
-It received a number of translations since: